Albert Johnson Walker

 Albert Johnson Walker (born 1946), also known as The Rolex Killer, is a Canadian criminal serving a prison term for embezzlement and murder.
-He is known for murdering an Englishman whose identity he had been assuming, and for posing for years as though his own daughter was his wife.
+He is known for murdering an Englishman whose identity he had been assuming, and for posing for years as though his own daughter were his wife.

 Early life

 Originally from Paris, Ontario, Walker was a high school drop-out.
 After doing numerous odd jobs, he was eventually hired as a bank teller for a trust company.
 He also started filing other people's income tax returns.
 Walker quit his job at the trust company some two years later to establish his own freelance bookkeeping business, "Walker Financial Services Incorporated."